Troponin T

 Troponin T (shortened TnT or TropT) is a part of the troponin complex, which are proteins integral to the contraction of skeletal and heart muscles.
 They are expressed in skeletal and cardiac myocytes.
 Troponin T binds to tropomyosin and helps position it on actin, and together with the rest of the troponin complex, modulates contraction of striated muscle.

-The cardiac subtype of troponin T is especially useful in the laboratory diagnosis of heart attack because it is released into the blood-stream when damage to heart muscle occurs.
-It was discovered by the German physician Hugo A. Katus at the University of Heidelberg, who also developed the troponin T assay.
+The cardiac paralog of troponin T, TNNT2, is especially useful in the laboratory diagnosis of heart attack because it is released into the blood-stream when damage to heart muscle occurs.
+It was discovered by the German physician Hugo A. Katus at the University of Heidelberg, who also developed the cardiac troponin T assay.